 Will Meyerhofer holds a BA, magna cum laude, from Harvard University, a Juris Doctor from the New York University School of law and a Master of Social Work from the Hunter College School of Social Work.
 Mr. Meyerhofer is a registered Licensed Clinical Social Worker in New York State.
-Since 2005, he has been operating his private practice, A Quiet Room, offering individual, couples and group psychotherapy from his home in Lower Manhattan.
+Since 2005, he has been operating his private practice, A Quiet Room, offering individual, couples and group psychotherapy from his home in TriBeCa, in Lower Manhattan.

 In addition to his work in private practice, Will served as Program Coordinator for the talkSafe/PLUSES project at the St. Vincents Hospital in Greenwich Village from 2004 to 2006, working with individuals and groups to address sexual risk-behaviors and the spread of HIV among gay men.
 An expert in work with HIV+ gay men, Will has been interviewed on the radio discussing this work, and for many years ran a private group at A Quiet Room focused on gay men living with HIV.
 In 2010 and 2011 Will appeared as a monthly regular guest, "The People's Therapist" on "The Alternative with Terry Grand" a weekly radio program on LA Talk Radio directed at the LGBT community.